JohnS-01/face_mask/README.md

 Password: BWP5Ed8RU8
 Port number: 3306

-#### If you add any packages to this project type, please update the requirements.txt
+#### If you add any packages to this project type, please update the requirements.txt (example in the following)
   ```bash
   $ pip freeze > requirements.txt
   ```